giraldon/patent-regression/README.md

 Initially, my goal was to create a model which would predict the value of a given patent, by building a regression model around ground-truth values which were obtained from [this paper](https://github.com/giraldon/patent-regression/blob/master/SSRN-id2193068.pdf).
 However, I eventually found that I could not correlate the patent metadata strongly enough with the ground-truth values to justify predicting the exact value of any given patent.

 Despite this, the project was very useful for visualizing which companies have put out the most valuable patents, and comparing across companies.
-Furthermore, I was able to determine the most valuable patent topics, to a certain degree, which allowed for an easy visual comparison.
+By correlating this with R&D spending, companies could use this data to ballpark return on investment.
+Furthermore, I was able to determine the most valuable patent topics, to a certain degree, which allowed for an easy visual comparison on a technology basis.

+This data would still be valuable to companies looking for their next move, or at least to put a ballpark value on a given technology or investment.
+While this does not solve the problem I posed in the beginning, it certainly helps.

 The presentation containing all of the visuals I created in tableau, as well as a general narrative is available [here](https://github.com/giraldon/patent-regression/blob/master/Patent_design%20(2).pdf)